adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/2-pair-clusters.md

 {{% content "portworx-install-with-kubernetes/disaster-recovery/shared/cluster-pair.md" %}}

 In the generated **ClusterPair** spec, you will see an unpopulated *options* section.
 It expects options that are required to pair Storage.
-However as we have a single storage fabric this section is not needed.
+However, as we have a single storage fabric, this section is not needed.
 You can delete the line `<insert_storage_options_here>` and proceed ahead.
-Save this to a file called clusterpair.yaml on the source cluster.
+You should delete the line <insert_storage_options_here> and save this to a file called clusterpair.yaml on the source cluster.

 #### Apply the generated ClusterPair on the source cluster